hugllc/HUGnetLab/README.md

 ### Requirements
 #### HUGnetLab
-The HUGnetLib Web API must be installed on the same computer as HUGnetLab.
+ - HUGnetLib Web API must be installed on the same computer as HUGnetLab.
+ - Web Server with PHP

 #### HUGnetView
 The HUGnetView software is configurable as to where it gets its data.
 It must be pointed to a computer with HUGnetLab on it.

+ - Web Server with PHP

 ### Setup